 Having sex consistently, a couple of times a week throughout your cycle, is the best way to increase your chances of pregnancy, but it is also extremely useful to be able to schedule sex when you know it is likely to make the most difference.
 This is where OPKs come in.

-Urine-based ovulation tests are the most common, they test your wee for a surge in the luteinising hormone (LH), which signals when you are about to start ovulating.
+Urine-based ovulation tests are the most common, they detect the LH surge in your urine, which signals when you are about to start ovulating.
 This is detected one or two days before ovulation.
-While a small amount of LH already exists in urine, the amount increases by two to five times in the few days before ovulation, which is how the test can reliably identify your most fertile window.
+While a small amount of LH (luteinising hormone) already exists in urine, the amount increases by two to five times in the few days before ovulation, which is how the test can reliably identify your most fertile window.
 During this window, you are most likely to conceive.

 How do you use OPKs?

 These are rather like pregnancy tests, simply wee on a stick and coloured bands will appear on the stick to indicate whether or not the LH surge is occurring.
 If you are using a digital OPK, they usually use symbols, such as a smiley face to let you know when you are on your most fertile days.
 Generally, you should try to collect your wee between 10am and 8pm.
 The recommended optimum time is between 2pm and 2.30pm.